olaroos/deepnetnotes/logbook.md

 Also I learned that we can assign a hook to variables that requires gradient to get their gradient with respect to the loss. variable.register_hook(lambda grad: print(grad))

+**3 July 2019**

+I rewrote the functions that create the data-batches, they produced tensors that were padded in the wrong way.
+Now the functions are more easy to understand.
+I also sort the batches of tweets the longest first.
+If the lengths would be randomly distributed in the batch, I could lose that information when I remove the tensors that have padded input and try to match them afterwards with the correct hidden-states after the forward-pass.